vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-30-writing-a-simple-query-language-with-antlr.md

     location within 10 km from (-37.814, 144.963) and status.stateOfCharge < 10%

-Although it might sound intimidatingly complex task, the fact is it's rather simple to achive with [ANTLR](https://github.com/antlr/antlr4).
+Although it might sound like an intimidatingly complex task, the fact is it's rather simple to achive with [ANTLR](https://github.com/antlr/antlr4).
 Let's begin with the query language.
 The following [grammar](https://github.com/antlr/antlr4/blob/master/doc/index.md) will do for now.

 ```antlr
 grammar Query;